Bobobalink/Swerve-Simulator/README.md

 - On the repository page, copy the URL under the "Quick Setup" box
 - Open up the GIT Bash on your computer.
 Type `cd My\ Documents/` then press enter.
 Next, run `git clone <copied url>` (right click to paste) to get the repository on your computer
 - `cd <folder>` into the folder you just made (it says `cloning into <folder>` in the last command).
+- As an aside, you'll need to do a bit of stuff in the git command line, so you might want [this guide](https://www.techspot.com/guides/835-linux-command-line-basics/) to learn the bare minimum of navigating it
 - Now for the fun git stuff: we're going to create a link between your new repository and my master repository.
+Run these commands in order:
   + `git remote add problems https://github.com/Bobobalink/Swerve-Simulator.git`
   + `git pull problems master`
   + `git push`
 - You should now have all of the files from this repository in the folder you just created, and your own git repository that you can push your solutions to
+- Now would be a good time to divert to a good git tutorial.
+I really like [this one](https://guides.github.com/introduction/git-handbook/) for beginners, and [this one](https://git-scm.com/docs/gittutorial) if you want to learn more about what git can do for you.
+  Either way, don't follow the instructions, just read what they have to say about the various git commands.
 - What we've created is a slightly non-trivial git setup using two different "upstream" repositories.
 This allows several things:
   + Just like any git repository, you can sync your local changes with the remote github repo:
     + `git add .` adds the changes you've made to the list of things to commit (`.` is the current directory, change this to only commit some changes)